 I learned software in the web development world, so I was used to "modern"

-.
+documentation like readthedocs.org.
 When I first saw the Doxygen-based

 LAPACK docs, I was intimidated.
 It's a bit of a different style and many

-URLs are not human readable (for example, the URL for dgetrf
+URLs are not human readable (for example, the URL for dgetrf).

 In addition, the arguments often have short or abbreviated names that can be